About Moles and Gophers

 Honestly, the #1 way to remove a gopher or mole from the property is by trapping.
 This gives you the sure evidence that you have removed this critter.
 You may have to get your hands dirty, but this avoids you spending endless amounts of time, money and effort trying something new to get rid of those gophers or moles.
 There are many false statements out there about removing gophers and moles.
 A few of these would be using castor beans or oil, vibration poles, poison worms or grain, smoke or gas bombs, flooding them out with water, using juicy fruit or baits.
 Yes, you might have temporarily stopped the activity, but you do not know if you have got rid of the gopher or mole.

 These are used to provide a better visual of where you had placed the CINCH Traps.
-This help avoids you from mowing over them or losing them within the large property you live on.
+This helps you avoid mowing over them or losing them within the large property you live on.
+From mowing over them or losing them within the large property you live on.
 The CINCH flags mainly provide assistance with trapping gophers and moles while saving your lawn or garden.

 - Broken Spring